thiago2santos/wallet-service/docs/README.md

 > A high-performance digital wallet microservice built with Java and Quarkus

-## 🎯 Overview
+## 🎯 What It Does

-This is a **wallet service** that manages users' money with support for deposits, withdrawals, and transfers between users.
-Built as a production-ready microservice with CQRS architecture, event sourcing, and comprehensive monitoring.
+**Wallet service** that manages users' money with support for deposits, withdrawals, and transfers between users.
+Built as a production-ready microservice with enterprise-grade resilience patterns.

 ### ✨ Key Features

 - **💰 Wallet Management** - Create wallets and manage user balances
 - **💵 Core Operations** - Deposit, withdraw, and transfer funds
 - **📊 Historical Balance** - Query balance at any point in time
+- **🛡️ Enterprise Resilience** - Circuit breakers, retries, graceful degradation
-- **⚡ High Performance** - Achieved sub-20ms response times
+- **⚡ High Performance** - Sub-20ms response times
-- **🏗️ CQRS Architecture** - Separate read/write operations for scalability
-- **🔄 Event Sourcing** - Complete audit trail with Kafka events
-- **📈 Monitoring** - Prometheus metrics and health checks
+- **📈 Production Ready** - Comprehensive monitoring and observability

 ## 🚀 Quick Start